-Started from scratch in September of 2016, CleanSpeed 3 (Updated to CleanSpeed 3.5 for 2018 competition) was AERO’s 7th generation vehicle.
-Its most prominent features include a newly designed suspension, an improved battery pack, a new powertrain, a new control system, an advanced telemetry system, and a new chassis to contain it all.
+AERO’s 7th generation racecar, and 3rd generation EV, CleanSpeed 3 (updated to CleanSpeed 3.5 for its second year) was started from scratch in September 2016 – very much a clean sheet design in terms of both electrical and mechanical design.
+Its most prominent features include a newly designed suspension, an improved battery pack, a new powertrain, a new control system, and a new chassis to contain it all.

 |Battery Chemistry||Lithium iron phosphate (LiFePO4)|